23andMe/yhaplo/README.md

 --------------------------------------------------------------------------------
 ## Overview

 yHaplo identifies the Y-chromosome haplogroup of each male in a sample of one to millions.
-It does not rely on any particular genotyping modality or platform.
+It does not rely on any particular genotyping modality or platform, and it is robust to missing data, genotype errors, mutation recurrence, and other complications.
 Although full sequences yield the most granular haplogroup classifications, genotyping arrays can yield reliable calls, provided a reasonable number of phylogenetically informative variants has been assayed.